Put Away The Cozy Blankets And Gear Up For Spring Cleaning

 These days I just stick to the professionals who know what they’re doing.

-She spent a full afternoon sorting and bagging clothes to pass on to someone for free and a few bits that she paid good money for that she is hoping to recoup since the items are in excellent shape.
+She spent a full afternoon sorting and bagging clothes to pass on to someone for free.

 It didn’t end there.